TheLifeProject/statamic-addon-secureconsole/readme.md

 ## Intended Use Case

-This addon is intended to be run on statamic installations where the management of the site data (editing content and the like) is done on a secondary domain such as console.domain.com.
-This console domain can be watched for changes, and when changes are published can have the files committed to git and subsequently deployed to the production server(s).
+This addon is intended to be run on statamic installations where the management of the site data (editing content and the like) is done on a secondary domain such as dev.domain.com.
+This dev domain can be watched for changes, and when changes are published can have the files committed to git and subsequently deployed to the production server(s).

 Running the site in this way allows for some administrative security, as well as ease of site deployment to multiple